-We’re incredibly lucky—or some would say #blessed—to be surrounded by some of the world’s most wondrous nature.
-But in between sipping iced lattes, scoffing down sushi and getting sandy, how often do we actually get out and get amongst it?
+We’re incredibly lucky to be surrounded by some of the world’s most wondrous nature.
+But in between your old life of sipping iced lattes, scoffing down sushi and getting sandy, how often did you actually get out and get amongst it?

 Baroon Pocket Dam to Baroon Lookout